 “But wait: what about that SEO stuff?”
 You may be asking.
 The truth is, SEO doesn’t always work if there’s a lot of competition for the keywords you’re trying to rank for.
 It also takes anywhere from 1-3 months for you to appear in search results if you’re trying to rank for keywords that are common in your area.

 Like boosting posts on Facebook, search engine marketing often just helps you reach a broader audience than you might otherwise.
-There are a few different options out there, but Google AdWords (NOT AdWords Express) is the gold standard and gives you the best bang for your buck.
+There are a few different options out there, but Google Ads (NOT AdWords Express/Smart Campaigns) is the gold standard and gives you the best bang for your buck.

 How to Market Your Small Business Right Now: Make a Plan, Try It Out, Revise, Repeat